HolyTy/test/OCI_PublicLB_EN.md

                      (select the most largest value)
                - B : mtw's Interval * (Retry Count - 1)
                - C : 30 sec
-1. In Config mode of the Cluster WebUI, executing Apply the Configuration File.
+1. In Config mode of the Cluster WebUI, execute Apply the Configuration File.

 Check the operation for EXPRESSCLUSTER X
 ---